Anastasia-Labs/smart-handles-offchain/README.md

 ### Register the Staking Validator (Optional)

-If the reward address of the staking validator is not already registered, you'll need to submit stake registration transaction (costs about 2.2 Ada).
+If the reward address of the staking validator is not already registered, you'll need to submit its registration transaction (costs about 2.2 Ada).

-This is only required for batch actions.
+This is only required for batch actions as they utilize the "withdraw 0 trick."

 ```ts
 import {